ggszk/joinsdb/README.md

 ## Now implemented

+* Wrappers of the target storage engines (SQL and Cypher execution).
 * Dijkstra search on memory graph and on simple graph database
-* Wrapper of the target storage engines (SQL and Cypher execution).
+* Simple trip planning query: find path throgh one point of interest (poi)
+* Simple trip planning query on Neo4j + SQLite

 ## Will be implemented

 * Unified query interface using PartiQL
 * Query across to heterogeneous databases
-* Trip plannning query on distributed environment
+* Trip planning query on distributed environment

 ## Usage